 Zanzibar is reputed to have the most beautiful seabed in the Indian Ocean, so we opt for a morning of snorkelling.
 Magnificent multicoloured coral is home to leaf fish, jacks, turtles and flying scorpion fish.
 What splendour!

-The day continues with a biologist who is working to re-establish the coast?s coral reefs.
+The day continues with a biologist working to re-establish the coast's coral reefs.
 Every day, at low tide, she organises awareness-raising sessions where you can learn about the fragile fauna and ecosystem of the coastline and reefs.

 Spa Frangipani

 The sun sets early at this latitude.
-We take the opportunity to stroll along the white sandy beach fringed with coconut palms, admiring the sun glinting on the horizon.
+We take advantage of this to stroll along the white sandy beach fringed with coconut palms, admiring the sun glowing on the horizon.
 This island ritual is a must.
 A real treat!

 Timeless Zanzibar

-7am and already the light and blue skies are enveloping us.
+7am and already the light and blue of the sky are enveloping us.
 To get the day off to a good start, the hotel manager suggests a yoga and meditation session.
 We meet in a charming room decorated with carved woodwork.
 Sree, the yoga teacher and spa manager, helps everyone to find or rediscover the right posture, one that encourages self-awareness and letting go.

 In the afternoon, we set off with a guide to visit Bwejuu, an authentic little fishing village, far removed from the disgraces of globalisation.
-Some of the children are frightened to have a visit from a mzungu, in other words a white man.
+Some of the children are frightened to be visited by a mzungu, in other words a white man.
 We admire the houses built of coral stone and covered in palm fronds.
-The women dry seaweed in the sun.
+While the women dry seaweed in the sun.
 The rough life of the islanders is a lesson.
 We forget the hyper-connected world and end our walk with a visit to the village school.
 On the way back, we meet an octopus fisherman, one of the specialities on our dinner menu.

 Green luxury

 The resort is developing ethical and responsible practices.
-In the interests of the environment, the hotel bans plastic, aims to be energy self-sufficient (solar power) and is working to replant coral.
+For ecological reasons, the hotel bans plastic, aims for energy autonomy (solar energy) and works to replant coral.
 It contributes to the costs of the school and clinic in the small adjacent village of Bwejuu, and looks after the well-being of its employees.
 Finally, the hotel combines tradition, history and Zanzibar culture by offering travellers activities and facilities in harmony with the environment.

 Whether on honeymoon or celebrating the end of a safari in Tanzania, with friends or family, the excellent Baraza lives up to its reputation.
 A bohemian delight to be savoured without delay.